Markham District High School

-Markham District High School (or MDHS) is a public high school in the city of Markham, Ontario, Canada.
+Markham District High School (MDHS) is a public high school in the city of Markham, Ontario, Canada.
+Founded in 1858, it is a secular school.
+As of 2026, the school had approximately 1500 pupils enrolled.

+Governance

 It is one of 32 high schools in the York Region District School Board.
 Until the 2016–17 academic year, it was the only publicly funded school within York Region which had a non-semestered system.
 In the 2016–17 academic year, the school switched to a semestered system.

 History

 Markham District High School was the first school in Markham.
-Secondary school education officially began in Markham, in January, 1858, which was then called Markham Village Grammar School.
+Secondary school education officially began in Markham, in January 1858, which was then called Markham Village Grammar School.
 Prior to 1858, higher education was found in Toronto (Home District Grammar School).
 Since there was not a school building, quarters were rented in Temperance Hall at Franklin and George Streets, on the site now occupied by the Markham Lawn Bowling Club.
 After the passage of the Act to Improve the Common and Grammar Schools of the Province of Ontario in 1871 a permanent home was opened at the southeast corner of Joseph Street and Albert Street (today's 55 Albert Street) as the Markham Village High School in 1879.
 Additions were added in 1892 to provide more space.
 Markham High School also took students who attended Agincourt Continuation School and wanted to complete their matriculation (grades 11 to 13) from 1915 until 1930, when Agincourt High School was formed.

 The year 1952 marked the establishment of the present Markham High School District, which comprises approximately the south-east half of Markham.
 In April 1953, the then York County School Board began construction of the school building on the southside of Church Street east of Mount Joy Creek began.
 In September 1954, a modern, three hundred pupil Secondary School was opened.
 The old site on Albert Street became the new home of the Markham Union Masonic Lodge and converted to commercial space in 2009.
 In July, 1964, construction was started on a vocational addition, which would make the Markham District High School a fully composite school.
 This was occupied in September 1965.
 Two years later more accommodation was needed, and the latest addition was opened in January 1970.
 This building was used until the end of the 2009–10 school year, after which it was torn down.
 The enrolment for 1971–72 in this large, well-equipped composite school is approximately eighteen hundred students.
 In 1971 the school transferred to the York Region Board of Education and York Region District School Board in 1998.